-We divide evidence in the paragraphs below by screening algorithm: Traditional, Reverse Sequence, and Composite.
+We divide evidence in the paragraphs below by screening algorithm used to determine the falsepositive rate of the index test: Traditional, Reverse Sequence, and Composite.
 Traditional screening algorithms include a nontreponemal test (e.g., RPR) followed by a reflex treponemal test (e.g., immunoassay) only if the nontreponemal test is positive.
 Reverse-sequence algorithms begin with a treponemal test that is followed by a reflex nontreponemal test only if the treponemal test is positive.
 For discordant results (i.e., treponemal test positive, nontreponemal test negative), final screening results are determined by the result of a third-treponemal-test.
 One study used a composite screening algorithm, which is not a typical approach to clinical syphilis screening.
-The composite algorithm included both a treponemal and nontreponemal test; if either test was positive the screening result was determined by the result of a third-treponemal-test.
+The composite algorithm included both a treponemal and nontreponemal test; if either test was positive the screening result was determined by the result of a third treponemal-test.
 This approach differs from the standard reverse screening algorithm in that all patients would receive a nontreponemal test regardless of the initial treponemal test results and would receive a third test if the nontreponemal test was positive.
-Studies of both the traditional and reverse screening algorithms estimated false-positive rates by comparing the initial test results of their two-step protocol with the final two-step protocol results, which included the initial test as part of the two-step protocol.
+Studies of both the traditional and reverse screening algorithms estimated false-positive rates by comparing the initial test results of their two-step protocol (i.e., index test) with the final two-step protocol results, which included the initial test as part of the two-step protocol.
 One study generated false-positive and false-negative estimates comparing an index test to a separate composite screening algorithm.